How to Learn American Mahjong

 Buy the NMJL Card

 The card costs about $14/year and can be ordered from the National Mah Jongg League website.
-New card releases every March.
+A new card releases every spring.

 4